Estimates for Nonlinear Harmonic Measures on Trees: Introduction

 \begin{co}[Boundary Comparison Principle] Let $F$ be a permutation invariant averaging operator that satisfies the property \eqref{Pro.intro}.
 Given $\varepsilon>0$ and $M>0,$ there exists $\delta=\delta(\varepsilon,M, m)>0$ so that, if $f,g\colon [0,1]\to\mathbb{R}$ are continuous functions, $f=g$ in $[0,1]\setminus I,$ and $\|f\|_\infty+\|g\|_\infty\le M,$ where $I$ is a subinterval of $[0,1]$ with $|I|=\delta,$ then

 where $u$ and $v$ are the solutions of \textnormal{(DP)} with boundary data $f$ y $g $ respectively \end{co}

 Let us end the introduction with a brief comment on previous bibliography.
 For nonlinear mean values on a finite graph we refer to \cite{Ober} and references therein.
-For equations on trees like the ones considered here, see \cite{ary,KW,KLW} and \cite{s-tree,s-tree1}, where it is proved the existence and uniqueness of a solution using game theory.
+For equations on trees like the ones considered here, see \cite{ary,KLW,KW} and \cite{s-tree,s-tree1}, where it is proved the existence and uniqueness of a solution using game theory.
 Here we use ideas from these references.
 Nonlinear mean value properties that characterize solutions to PDEs can be found, for example, in \cite{MPR}, \cite{rv}, \cite{hr} and \cite{hr1}.
 These mean value properties reveal to be quite useful when designing numerical schemes that approximate solutions to the corresponding nonlinear PDEs, see \cite{O1,O2}.

-{\bf Organization of the paper.} In Section \ref{previa} we collect some preliminary facts concerning trees, averaging operators, $F-$harmonic functions and $F-$harmonic measures; in Section \ref{DP} we prove existence and uniqueness for the Dirichlet problem and a comparison principle; in Section \ref{UCP} we give a characterization of the sets for which the unique continuation hold; Finally in Section \ref{esti} we prove Theorem \ref{teoestimacion} and Corollary \ref{BCP}.
+{\bf Organization of the paper.} In Section \ref{previa} we collect some preliminary facts concerning trees, averaging operators, $F-$harmonic functions and $F-$harmonic measures; in Section \ref{DP} we prove existence and uniqueness for the Dirichlet problem and a comparison principle; Finally in Section \ref{esti} we prove Theorem \ref{teoestimacion} and Corollary \ref{BCP}.